-While these effects add a visual extra to the game, they are often inconsistent- sometimes the skill can be active without the visual effect activating, and other times the visual effect will remain even when the power isn’t active.
+While these effects add a visual extra to the game, they are often inconsistent- sometimes the skill can be active without the visual effect, and other times the visual effect will remain even when the power isn’t active.
 Normally, these don’t cause too much bother: the only one of these that I’ve found annoying is the visual glitch caused by some of my favourite characters, the Volus species.
-Voluses (Volii?) have incredibly low health and shields (150 health/ 250 shields as opposed to a default 500/500), so rarely survive a direct fight.
-However, they excel in a pure support role, relying on their Shield Boost ability to refill their own shields and those of nearby fireteam members.
+Voluses (Volii?) excel in a pure support role, relying on their Shield Boost ability to refill their own shields and those of nearby fireteam members.
 The “Volus glitch” comes from using this ability just as you’re about to die.
 At very low health the screen goes dark red as a warning, but using Shield Boost to recover your health often locks the screen onto this colour, which can only be fixed by losing health and shields again.
 This means it’s a lot more difficult to see what’s going on, which has caused me to die unnecessarily before.

-3) One common glitch which does affect gameplay is known as the “Vanguard glitch”, as it is caused by the Biotic Charge skill common in Vanguard-type characters.
+2) The “Vanguard glitch” is caused by the Biotic Charge skill common in Vanguard-type characters.
 Biotic Charge locks onto an enemy and teleports the player forcefully into them for high damage.
-As this teleport ability can cover long distances such as across entire maps, it can cause a lot of problems within multiplayer matches.
+As this teleport ability can cover long distances such as across entire maps, it can cause problems within multiplayer matches.
 When unlucky vanguards try to teleport across the map, they can often find themselves flying upwards instead: sometimes this can take them so far upwards that they would be beyond the boundaries of the map.

-I’ve been quite lucky and only got this glitch twice- however, I managed to do it spectacularly by taking some of the enemies up with me as well, which doesn’t happen often.
+I’ve only got this glitch twice- however, I managed to do it spectacularly by taking some of the enemies up with me as well, which doesn’t happen often.
 It turns out that an Atlas tank stranded on a roof is very difficult to take down!